Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 # Manage definitions

 In Actindo, the definition of the EDIFACT export messages specifies the following:
-- Basic settings with template engine and the connection to be used
+- Basic settings with template engine and connection to be used
 - Message structure with predefined data
 - Data mapping
 - Mapping settings